Cheesemaking for Beginners

 Did you know that goat’s milk and sheep’s milk are naturally homogenized?
 They have smaller fat globules that do not emerge as cream; this means their cheeses will be softer.

 The classic mozzarella recipes call for two short rounds of microwaving.
 If you don’t use a microwave you can replace these steps with additional heating on your cooktop.

-Save the whey
+Save the Whey

 When you drain off whey during the cheese-making process, you can reserve the nutrient-rich liquid.
 Whey has easily absorbed protein, along with minerals, vitamins, and lactose; use it to replace other liquids when you make pizza dough or bread.
 Ricki Carroll, the cheese making expert, says whey keeps for up to a week in the refrigerator and can be frozen.
 Dogs and cats love it too.

-For more information try two terrific books.
+For more information try some terrific books on cheese making.

 Another excellent book is Home Cheese Making from the noted cheese maker, Ricki Carroll.
 Each book gives you seasoned advice in clear, easy-to-follow recipes.